jina-ai/discoart/README.md

 -d '{"parameters": {"text_prompts": ["A beautiful painting of a singular lighthouse", "yellow color scheme"]}}'
 ```

 That's it.

 You can of course pass all parameters that accepted by `create()` function in the JSON.

 ### Scaling out

-If you have multiple GPUs and you want to run multiple DiscoArt instances in parallel and leverage GPUs in a time-multiplexed fashion, you can copy-paste the [default `flow.yml` file](./discoart/resources/flow.yml) and modify it as follows:
+If you have multiple GPUs and you want to run multiple DiscoArt instances in parallel by leveraging GPUs in a time-multiplexed fashion, you can copy-paste the [default `flow.yml` file](./discoart/resources/flow.yml) and modify it as follows:

 ```yaml
 jtype: Flow